carterd/BTSpecializedDisplay/README.md

  * [Adafruit LvGL Glue Library (carterd version)](https://github.com/carterd/Adafruit_LvGL_Glue)

-    This is my own version of the Adafruit LvGL Glue, and hence you'll need to clone the branch to Arduino/library path in addition you will need to copy the file "lv_conf.h" out of the Arduino/library/Adafruit_LvGL_Glue and into Arduino/library path.
-This will ensure the lvgl library is configured correctly for RP2040 and Adafruit libraries.
+    This is my own version of the Adafruit LvGL Glue, and hence you'll need to clone the branch to Arduino/library path.
+    The library provides driver implementation for using the Adafruit graphics displays with LVGL.

  * [LittlevGL](https://github.com/littlevgl/lvgl)